oracle-samples/oracle-timesten-samples/containers/modern-demos/README.md

 ```

 It includes the matching `ttjdbc25.jar`.
 The demo image adds the JDK 25 compiler
-package so the Java samples can be compiled inside the container.
+package with weak dependencies disabled so the Java samples can be compiled
+inside the container without pulling in optional desktop packages.

 The modern samples require TimesTen 26.1.1.1.0 or later because they use the
 TimesTen `JSON` data type.
 The default image satisfies that requirement.